 As we discussed earlier, salads are all about bringing a combination of ingredients to the party and making them work together.
 To balance out all that savory, salty goodness, we’re gonna need a little sweet.
 Crunchy pecans and bright tomatoes add a lovely sweetness to this salad, but no ingredient can truly compare to those addictively crunchy, addictively delicious Seneca apple chips.

-THE APPLE CHIPS — SENECA BRAND ONLY, PLEASE
+THE APPLE CHIPS — PANERA USES SENECA BRAND APPLE CHIPS

 I am in no way affiliated with this brand, but if you are going to make the Fuji apple salad at home, you are going to want to use Seneca Apple Chips.
 I initially tried using an alternative brand, and to put it nicely…I was not amused.
 Seneca Apple Chips seem to maintain a bit more of that apple flavor and boast more tartness than alternative brands, and truly, I believe the success of the Panera Fuji apple salad has quite a bit to do with the quality and flavor of Seneca’s apple chips.